 texture and nutty flavor.
 It has benefits for the body and skin!
 It's

-used in savory dishes or skin care products.
+used in savory dishes and skin care products.

 The earliest record of pumpkin seed oil dates back to February 18, 1697 from a farmer’s estate in Styria.
 Today, it's globally sold.